 Before we jump into the new program, let’s take it back to October 2016 when Amazon first changed the original policy.
 They updated the terms whereas products could no longer get incentivized reviews.
 Read more on the “State of Customer Reviews” in a previous blog post on our site.

-Through Amazon’s buyer messaging platform, messages were sent from the Seller to the customer asking for a review.
-You were never able to use it for marketing purposes or to drive traffic to your own website.
-But, over the last few years, Amazon has been putting even more limitations on what these feedback software companies can actually do.
+Sellers can send messages asking for a review from customers through Amazon’s buyer messaging platform.
+You could never use it for marketing purposes or drive traffic to your website.
+But, over the past years, Amazon has been putting more limitations on what these feedback software companies can do.
 Such as, you can only reach out to a customer twice.
-This prevents customers from being harrassed by sellers asking for reviews.
+They are preventing customers from being harassed by sellers asking for reviews.

 One Click Review

-More recently, Amazon created a system within Seller Central where brands can send review request emails to customers directly from Amazon instead of it coming from the Seller.
-In the past, although emails were going through Amazon’s buyer messaging platform, it said “a message from the Seller.”
-Now, these are one click review opportunities.
-The Seller can go in and click “review request” within Seller Central and a message will go out from Amazon and allow customers to review a product with “one click.”
+Recently, Amazon created a system within Seller Central where brands can send review request emails to customers directly from Amazon.
+In the past, although emails were going through Amazon’s buyer messaging platform, it said “a message from the Seller”.
+Now, these are one-click review opportunities.
+The Seller can click “review request” within Seller Central, and a message will go out from Amazon allowing customers to review a product with “one click.”

-With the new system, we expect brands will receive more reviews because it’s an easier process for the customer to quickly click.
-Amazon can optimize their site so well because they have one click to purchase and now one click to review.
+With the new system, we expect brands will receive more reviews.
+Amazon can optimize their site so well because they have one-click to purchase and now one click to review.
 In general, the review rate should increase.